safe-global/safe-docs/safe-core-protocol/README.md

 ### Manager

 At the heart of the protocol is the `Manager`, ensuring adherence to the prescribed rules set by the `Registry`.
-The `Manager` serves as an intermediary layer coordinating communication and interactions between `Accounts` and `Integrations`.
+The `Manager` serves as an intermediary layer coordinating communication and interactions between `Accounts` and `Modules`.

 ### Accounts

 `Accounts` are smart-contract based user accounts (or "smart accounts").
 The Safe{Core} Protocol is account-agnostic, meaning that it is not tied to a specific account implementation.

-### Integrations
+### Modules

-`Integrations` extend the functionality of `Accounts` in different ways.
-Initial integrations are plugins, hooks, function handlers and signature verifiers, but additional integrations can be added to the Safe{Core} Protocol at a later point.
+`Modules` extend the functionality of `Accounts` in different ways.
+Initial modules are plugins, hooks, function handlers and signature verifiers, but additional modules can be added to the Safe{Core} Protocol at a later point.

 ### Registry

 The `Registry` plays a critical role in maintaining and enforcing standards and security guarantees.
-Only the `Integrations` that adhere to these guidelines will be recognized and managed by the `Manager`.
+Only the `Modules` that adhere to these guidelines will be recognized and managed by the `Manager`.

 ### Metadata